 Our Food Tours in Mexico City attract guests from all over the world who already adore Mexican food.
 They’ll arrive in Mexico City safe in the knowledge that Mexico is going to provide them with an array of taste sensations, from street food to fine dining.
-Mexico’s cuisine is recognized by UNESCO as an Intangible Cultural Heritage of Humanity after all.
+UNESCO recognizes Mexico’s cuisine as an Intangible Cultural Heritage of Humanity.

 Join us today as we draw attention to some of the city’s leading coffee roasters!
 And if you want to explore the wonderful world of Mexican coffee in the company of local experts, get in touch through our Private Tours in Mexico City page.

 First coined in 1999, the term third-wave coffee refers to specialty coffee – coffee normally prepared using single-source beans by people interested in exploring the richness of flavors that good coffee offers.

 In Mexico, the movement stays true to a farm-to-cup principle: baristas and coffee enthusiasts know the very farm that their beans are coming from, and often they’re even aware of the farmer’s name.

 Gone are the days when one might ask which country certain coffee beans came from, now we’re asking which locality they came from, and which farm.

 Mexico’s greatest strength in all this is that the country is the world’s 8th largest producer of coffee beans.

 Sure, many countries are fiercely dedicated to good coffee (which is great!), but few can say they’re drinking a truly local fruit.
 When you drink quality coffee in Mexico, you know it has been grown here by local people.